IR Management

 Window Function

-LinFIR uses a Tukey window (tapered cosine/raised cosine) for smooth fade-in and fade-out transitions:
+LinFIR uses a Tukey window (tapered cosine/raised cosine) for smooth fade-in and fade-out transitions.
+This prevents spectral artifacts and high-frequency ringing caused by abrupt signal truncation.

 Preview